Explosive Fire on the Sacred Mountain: Summer Solstice Sign for All People

-That Sunday, the day before summer solstice, kachina spirits who reside in the inner basin of the Peaks, were dancing in villages on all three mesas as they have for several hundred years–an interface between humans and supernatural helpers devoted to the well being of life.
+That Sunday, the day before summer solstice, kachina spirits, who reside in the inner basin of the Peaks, were dancing in villages on all three mesas.
+The kachinas portray supernatural helpers who are devoted to the well being of life.

-Later in the afternoon from the Hopi Mesas, 80 miles to the northeast (as the crow flies) from the Peaks, an ominous towering white mushroom shaped cloud suddenly rose high into the sky from the eastern flank of the mountains.
-During the course of the afternoon the prevailing winds pushed a thick black ash blanket directly over all the main part of Hopi.
+We viewed an ominous towering white mushroom shaped cloud suddenly rose high into the sky from the eastern flank of the mountains.
+Then, during the course of the afternoon, the prevailing winds pushed a thick black ash blanket directly over all the main part of Hopi.
 The sun now peered eerily red through the dark veil of smoke.

 Explosive Fire and smoke give rise to apocalyptic feelings of ending times as the afternoon wore on.
 It was like the hot breath of the Creator blowing over us saying: Pay attention.
 I have pondered this and searched for perspectives to help me understand this deep inner turbulence I continue to feel.